-A State may not retain more than 3 percent of awarded funds for State administration and other State-level activities.
-The Secretary requires that the State has responsibility for administering the awarded grant under this section and for monitoring consortia that receive assistance under such grant.
-Each State shall require each consortium receiving assistance under the grant awarded to conduct an annual audit with respect to the activities of the consortium.
+A State may not retain more than three percent of awarded funds for State administration and other State-level activities.
+The Secretary requires that the State has responsibility for administering the awarded grant under this section and for monitoring entities that receive assistance under such grant.
+Each State shall require each entity receiving assistance under the grant awarded to conduct an annual audit with respect to the activities of the entity.
 Such audits shall be submitted to the State.
-If the State determines, through an audit or otherwise, that a consortium has misused the assistance, the State shall notify the Secretary of the misuse.
-The Secretary, upon such a notification, may seek from such a consortium the repayment of an amount equal to the amount of any such misused assistance plus interest.
+If the State determines, through an audit or otherwise, that an entity has misused the assistance, the State shall notify the Secretary of the misuse.
+The Secretary, upon such a notification, may seek from such an entity the repayment of an amount equal to the amount of any such misused assistance plus interest.